RISHIKESHAVAN/resources/DataScience/NPTELDSForEngg/Week1/Notes.md

 ### __1.1 Introduction to R__

-__R__ is an open source programming language that is widely used asa statistical software and data analysis tool. __RStudio__ is an integrated development environment for R.
+__R__ is an open source programming language that is widely used as a statistical software and data analysis tool. __RStudio__ is an integrated development environment for R.

 Components in R Studio: